 Healthcare is in general, guaranteed by the social security system contributions.
 The affiliates and contributors to this subsystem may access a bundle of services in money and in kind.
 The services in kind are defined in the Obligatory Plan of Healthcare.
 Despite the fact of the coverage of the healthcare subsystem, it is possible for employers to provide their employees (as a benefit) with private healthcare or to cover a proportion of its costs.
 This benefit does not exclude the obligation for the parties to contribute to the social security system.

-Employees are entitled to be absent from work on the public holidays defined by the law (Article 177 of the Colombian Labor Code establishes 18 public holidays) and are entitled to their regular remuneration.
+Employees are entitled to be absent from work on the public holidays defined by the law and are entitled to their regular remuneration.
 While it is common for the municipalities to create other public holidays related to local festivities, private employers are not bound to such holidays.
+If, under any circumstance, the employer requires an employee to work on a public holiday, such work must be remunerated as if the employee worked on a Sunday or his weekly rest day.

-Every employee in Colombia, disregarding his type of employment contract or its length, is entitled to fifteen (15) working days of paid holidays for every period of 12 months of services.
+Every employee in Colombia, regardless of the type of employment contract or its length, is entitled to fifteen (15) working days of paid holidays for every period of 12 months of services.
 The employees in private companies who provide services to fight tuberculosis and the application of X-rays are entitled to fifteen (15) working days of paid holidays for every six months of services.
-As a common practice, holidays are arranged by agreement between the employee and the employer.
-However, according to the legislation, the employer can unilaterally determine the period of holidays for his employees, with a notice of fifteen (15) days before the start of the paid leave.
-Holidays can be accumulated for up to two (2) periods or four (4) periods in the case of trust employees, or foreigners whose family resides in a different place.
+The employee may opt to enjoy his holidays in time or in money, without a paid leave, subject to limitations.
+For instance, the money option is limited to half of the annual mandatory period.

 Female employees are entitled to at least eighteen (18) weeks of maternity leave, fully paid, including an adopted child (the paid leave can be higher in case of multiple or preterm birth); at least one week of the maternity leave (and a maximum of 2 weeks) must be taken before the child’s birth.
 This payment is entirely under the charge of the Healthcare subsystem, as a benefit in money for the mother.